Skip to content

 How do I use sorbolene cream as a cleanser or make-up remover?

-Massage a small amount onto dry skin, then rinse with lukewarm water or wipe with a soft cloth.
-Re-apply a thin layer as moisturiser if needed.
+Use sorbolene like a cleansing balm.
+Massage a small amount onto dry skin to loosen sunscreen and make-up, then rinse with lukewarm water or wipe off with a soft cloth.
+Pat dry and apply a thin layer as moisturiser if needed.
+Choose SLS-free formulas to minimise tightness or residue.

-What’s the difference: sorbolene vs petroleum jelly vs aqueous cream?
+What’s the difference between sorbolene, petroleum jelly and aqueous cream?

-Petroleum jelly is a heavy occlusive; sorbolene is lighter; aqueous cream contains SLS and is best as a cleanser, not a leave-on for sensitive skin.
+Petroleum jelly is a heavy, 100% petrolatum occlusive used for cracked or very dry areas.
+Sorbolene is a lighter cream used for daily body and face hydration.
+Aqueous cream contains SLS and is best used as a brief-contact cleanser, not a leave-on product for sensitive or eczema-prone skin.

 Can sorbolene worsen dry skin?